 Guidelines for safe Chinese herbal medicine practice Please provide your responses to any or all questions in the blank boxes below 1.
-Do you agree that these guidelines apply to all medicines prescribed and/or dispensed by Chines medicine practitioners?
-Io, I do not agree with the draft guideline as it is.
-I strongly suggest to use with Pinyin and Chinese characters, and with the pharmaceutical name or botanical name in addition only under the circumstances of different herbs with same pinyin, but different Chinese characters actually by pinyin is enough.
-2. TGA nomenclature guidelines require the botanical name to be used for herbal products in manufactured medicines.
+Do you agree that these guidelines apply to all medicines prescribed and/or dispensed by Chinese medicine practitioners? ٢ No, I totally do not agree with the draft guideline as it is.
+I strongly suggest to use with Pinyin and Chinese characters, and with the pharmaceutical name or botanical name in addition only under the circumstances of different herbs with same pinyin, but different Chinese characters, actually by pinyin is enough.
+2. manufactured medicines.
 Pinyin and/or Chinese characters are more commonly used for Chinese herbal medicine prescription writing and dispensing.
 The use of Chinese characters alone makes it difficult for patients and other health practitioners to understand what medicine the patient is taking.
 For Chinese herbal medicine prescription writing, do you agree that pinyin or the pharmaceutical name should be used as an alternative to the botanical name, with the addition of Chinese characters where necessary?
-Is this guideline practical to implement?
-If you disagree, what alternatives do you suggest? ompletely agree that pinyin with the addition of Chinese characters should be used at all times as an ernative to or the pharmaceutical name and the botanical name.
-With the convenience of nmunicating technology, it is very easy for patients and other health practitioners if the labelling and prescription are in consistence ie with Pinyin and Chinese characters, and with botanical name in addition only under the circumstances of herbs with same pinyin, and different Chinese characters.
+Is this guideline practical to implement? alt If you disagree, what alternatives do you suggest?
+Strongly agree that pinyin with the addition of Chinese characters should be used at all times as an ternative to or the pharmaceutical name and the botanical name.
+With the convenience of Sommunicating technology, it is very easy for patients and other health practitioners if the labelling and prescription are in consistence ie with Pinyin and Chinese characters, and with botanical name in addition only under the circumstances of herbs with same pinyin, and different Chinese characters.
 If this guideline is used as it is without amendment, it is impossible to implement because of the high percentage of registered Chinese medicine practitioners and Chinese Medicine dispensers with language conditioned registration.
 It is unfair to accept the language conditioned registration before, later then enforce any guidelines contradict to the conditions.